paulrobertlloyd/paulrobertlloyd-v3/src/_posts/entries/2016-10-05-kunstmuseum_basel.markdown

 {% picture showcase /2016/10/kunstmuseum_ruscha.png alt="" %}
 {% endfigure %}

 Two of the rooms in the new building were devoted to photography, the first featuring the work of **[Edward Ruscha][4]**.
 On display was his series [<cite>Twentysix Gasoline Stations</cite>][5], a selection of which can be seen above.
-Another series, [<cite>Thirtyfour parking lots in Los Angeles</cite>][6] was possibly more captivating, not least because his aerial photographs took on a more abstract and alien tone.
+Another series, [<cite>Thirtyfour Parking Lots in Los Angeles</cite>][6] was possibly more captivating, not least because his aerial photographs took on a more abstract and alien tone.

 {% figure caption:"Hilla and Bernd Becher, <cite>Gas Tanks</cite>, 1983-92" %}
 {% picture showcase /2016/10/kunstmuseum_becher.png alt="" %}